aws/aws-eks-best-practices/content/security/docs/iam.md

 ### Reuse AWS SDK sessions

 When you use IRSA, applications written using the AWS SDK use the token delivered to your pods to call `sts:AssumeRoleWithWebIdentity` to generate temporary AWS credentials.
 This is different from other AWS compute services, where the compute service delivers temporary AWS credentials directly to the AWS compute resource, such as a lambda function.
 This means that every time an AWS SDK session is initialized, a call to AWS STS for `AssumeRoleWithWebIdentity` is made.
 If your application scales rapidly and initializes many AWS SDK sessions, you may experience throttling from AWS STS as your code will be making many calls for `AssumeRoleWithWebIdentity`.
-If you're migrating an application from another AWS compute service, such as EC2, to EKS with IRSA, this is particularly important.
-On EC2 initializing an AWS SDK session does not call AWS STS unless you instruct it to.

 To avoid this scenario, we recommend reusing AWS SDK sessions within your application so that unnecessary calls to `AssumeRoleWithWebIdentity` are not made.